-The current edition of the Official Rules of CueSports International and these Tournament Regulations govern tournament play.
+The current edition of the Official Rules of CueSports International, the USA Pool League Player Handbook, the Player Guide for the specific event and these Tournament Regulations govern tournament play.
 If there are any differences between the rules and these regulations, the regulations shall take precedence.